Tatra National Park, Poland: Flora

 Up to 1250 m there are mainly silver fir (Abies alba) and European beech (Fagus sylvatica) forests.
 Higher levels, up to 1550 m, are covered with European spruce (Picea abies) forests, which turn into meadows and grasslands at higher elevations up to 1800 m.
 The highest elevations, above 1800 m, have alpine flora habitats.

 Other typical species include Swiss pine (Pinus cembra), edelweiss (Leontopodium alpinum), and stemless carline thistle (Carlina acaulis).
 Spring in the Kościeliska Valley is notable for the fields of giant crocus (Crocus vernus, syn: Crocus scepusiensis).

 Fauna

 The National Park contains several endemic fauna species, and many endangered and protected ones.
-Animals include: the Tatra chamois, Alpine marmot and Tatra marmot, protected since the mid-19th century; brown bear, Eurasian lynx, gray wolf, European otter and the lesser spotted eagle.
+Animals include: the Tatra chamois and Tatra marmot, protected since the mid-19th century; Eurasian brown bear, Carpathian lynx, Eurasian wolf, Eurasian otter and the lesser spotted eagle.

 Culture

 The Górale

 The Podhale region of the Tatras is home to the Górales or the Goral (highland) people.
 Distinctive elements of their culture include the Podhale dialect (language), music, and traditional artisan customs such as clothes, wooden vernacular architecture, cheesemaking, and craft works.
 The historic Górale culture was traditionally passed on in oral stories.